Asabeneh/30-Days-Of-React/readMe.md

 - forEach
 - for in

 A loop usually goes until the condition gets false.
-But sometimes we like to intrupt the loop or skip an item during iteration.
-We use _break_ to intrupt the loop and _continue_ to skip an item during iteration.
+But sometimes we like to interrupt the loop or skip an item during iteration.
+We use _break_ to interrupt the loop and _continue_ to skip an item during iteration.

 ### Types of Loops